Chapter 17 : Meet the Malfoys.

 My words were drowned in Scorpius’s lips as he gave me another kiss, soft and gentle but filled with emotion.
 His hands came up to cup my face, and with an inhumane burst of willpower, I gently pulled them away and stepped back, breaking the embrace.
 Scorpius looked dazed and confused.

-“I’m not sure wild is such a bad thing,” I repeated, wrapping my arms around my middle and wishing Scorpius would do something awful so my chest wouldn’t ache for him, “But if you think it is, well, then, I think it really would be a terrible idea.
+“I’m not sure wild is such a bad thing.”
+I repeated, wrapping my arms around my middle and wishing Scorpius would do something awful so my chest wouldn’t ache for him.
+“But if you think it is, well, then, I think it actually would be a terrible idea.
 A bad terrible.
 And please don’t come over here and kiss me again because I don’t think I’ll be able to stop you this time.”

 He just nodded, once, in understanding.
 Then he turned on his heel, and walked slowly out of the room.
 Once the door had swung shut behind him I went and collapsed on the bed, my arms covering my eyes, my entire body swirling with emotion.